whiteprintpost/whiteprint/about.md

 Take them at face value and run with your first impression.
 It is the correct understanding.

 I am always open to new ideas.
-Contact me.